Benin - Learning the basics of Voodoo

-Right next to Nigeria there is Benin.
-Not far from the border is the city Cotonou and in comparison to Nigeria, there is peace and tranquility.
-Maybe this had something to do with Voodoo?
+Right next to Nigeria there is Benin, with a bus ride from Lagos.
+Not far from the border is the city of Cotonou and in comparison to Nigeria, there is peace and tranquility.
+This country is most famous for voodoo.

-6. Which part of an animal they have to use is told them by the voodoo priest.
+But that's not what it is in Benin.
+For the locals, it's a normal religion with its own rituals and a large percentage of the people in Benin is practicing it, like Christmas or Easter.
+They use it as medicine and as they don't have a pharmacy industry, they are using dead animals.
+Which part of an animal they have to use is told to them by the voodoo priest.
 For example, the voodoo priest tells the customer to buy a gorilla hand on the market to protect the house and home.

 I was unloaded at the ABC bus station a little west of Cotonou.
 The bus then drove on to Togo.